AWS RoboMaker Service Level Agreement

 AWS RoboMaker SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS RoboMaker, or any other AWS RoboMaker performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS RoboMaker; (ii) that result from any actions or inactions from you or any third party; (iii) that result from your equipment, software or other technology and/or third-party equipment, software or other technology (other than third party equipment within our direct control); (iv) that result from you not following the current AWS RoboMaker technical documentation (including the applicable developer guides) as posted by us and updated by us from time to time on the AWS Site; or (v) arising from our suspension or termination of your right to use AWS RoboMaker in accordance with the Agreement (collectively, the “AWS RoboMaker SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS RoboMaker, or any other AWS RoboMaker performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS RoboMaker; (ii) that result from any actions or inactions from you; (iii) that result from your equipment, software or other technology; (iv) that result from you not following the current AWS RoboMaker technical documentation (including the applicable developer guides) as posted by us and updated by us from time to time on the AWS Site; or (v) arising from our suspension or termination of your right to use AWS RoboMaker in accordance with the Agreement (collectively, the “AWS RoboMaker SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by AWS RoboMaker that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.